Institutional Research and Effectiveness Mission

 Administrators will receive accurate, timely, useful information when making special requests.

 Institutional Research and Effectiveness will utilize the most efficient means available to achieve desired ends, including technologies, strategies, design, and methods.

 Complete text of the Purpose & Objectives (PDF)

 The Office of Institutional Research and Effectiveness monitors and assists with the:

 Texas Higher Education Coordinating Board's Access and Equity Plan,

 Texas A&M University Systems' Enrollment Management and Crisis Management Plans, and the

 These special plans are evaluated for consistency and comparability with Tarleton's Strategic Plan.

-The Office of Institutional Research is responsible for:
+The Office of Institutional Research and Effectiveness is responsible for: